Chain-of-Thought Predictive Control: Introduction

-Despite the recent progress \cite{chen2021decision,florence2022implicit,shafiullah2022behavior,liu2022masked,ajay2022conditional}, it remains extremely challenging to solve low-level control tasks such as contact-rich object manipulations by IL in a scalable manner.
-Machine-generated demonstrations \cite{shridhar2020alfred,fishman2023motion,gu2023maniskill2} recently gain a lot of attention as they are scalably collected by either RL agents or heuristics / sampling-based planners.
-However, for (continuous) low-level control tasks, these demos are inherently highly sub-optimal for IL because of the underlying contact dynamics \cite{pfrommer2021contactnets} and the way they are generated.
-Their undesirable properties, namely being non-Markovian, highly noisy, discontinuous, and random, pose great challenges in both the optimization and the generalization of the IL policies.
-In particular, the noise \& the discontinuity make the agent vulnerable to compounding errors \cite{ross2010efficient}, and the randomness suggests the common patterns among different trajectories can be unclear, hard to model and not generalizable.
-See detailed discussion in Sec. \ref{sec:illustrative_example}.
+Despite the recent progress \cite{chen2021decision,florence2022implicit,shafiullah2022behavior,liu2022masked,ajay2022conditional,chi2023diffusion}, it remains extremely challenging to solve low-level control tasks such as contact-rich object manipulations by IL in a scalable manner.
+Usually, the demonstrations are inherently sub-optimal because of the underlying contact dynamics \cite{pfrommer2021contactnets} and the way they are produced.
+The undesirable properties, such as being non-Markovian, noisy, discontinuous, and random, pose great challenges in both the optimization and the generalization of the imitators (see more in Appendix \ref{app:challenges1}).
+We find that, by adopting the hierarchical principles (i.e., temporal abstraction and high-level planning) into our Transformer-based design, we can better leverage sub-optimal demos to solve challenging tasks.
+To achieve this, we first propose an unsupervised subskill discovery strategy to generate subskill-level supervision from the demonstrations.
+We then train our model to dynamically generate subskill guidance for better low-level action predictions.